Rikers Island inmate apprehended after jumping into East River in escape attempt: DOC

-Authorities say he scaled a wall and jumped into the river in an apparent attempt to swim to freedom.
+Authorities say 37-year-old Arthur Brown, held on an assault charge, scaled a wall and jumped into the river in an apparent attempt to swim to freedom.

 Two correction officers assigned to the K-9 unit, Larry McCardle and Gregory Braska, ran after him, jumped into the river and pulled him out.